-I burst out laughing as I discovered the indignant-amused words of colleagues and friends on my Facebook page.
+I burst out laughing when I discovered the little indignant-amused words of colleagues and friends on my Facebook page.

 Yes, Indonesia again.
 The journey has its reasons that reason does not know.

-My destination: Pulau Weh, a small island off the coast of Banda Aceh, in the very west of Sumatra.
+My destination: Pulau Weh, a small island off the coast of Banda Aceh, in the west of Sumatra.

 It was short but intense.
-I have absolutely no regrets about this escapade, decided almost at the last minute.
+I don't regret at all this escapade, decided almost at the last minute.
 Pulau Weh regenerated me.
-The journey itself has made me exhilarated.
+The trip itself has exhilarated me.
 Rennes - Paris - Abu Dhabi - Kuala Lumpur - Banda Aceh - Pulau Weh.
 Too long, too complicated, too tiring?
-Carried by the joy of this new trip, I plunged back into the atmosphere of the airports with delight, investigating the successive immigration controls with bliss.
+Carried by the joy of this new trip, I plunged back into the atmosphere of the airports with delight, and went through the successive immigration controls with bliss.

 Departures give me wings.
 I feel each time like a kid who was offered an extra ride.

 Pulau Weh is the most western and northern inhabited island of the archipelago.
-On the western tip of Sumatra, in Banda Aceh province, is the "Mile zero." from Indonesia.
+On the western tip of Sumatra, in the province of Banda Aceh, it is the "kilometer zero" of Indonesia.